pa11y/pa11y/README.md

 (TODO actually publish the `html` and `tsv` reporters, so that the above isn't lying :grin:)

 You can also write and publish your own reporters.
-Pa11y looks for reporters in the core library, your `node_modules` folder (with a naming pattern), and the current working directory.
+Pa11y looks for reporters in your `node_modules` folder (with a naming pattern), and the current working directory.
 The first reporter found will be loaded.
 So with this command:

 ```
 pa11y --reporter rainbows http://example.com